aguliyev/python_template/README.md

 Notice: [entrypoints/test.sh](entrypoints/test.sh) is running tests.

-# running or skipping setup in entrypoint
+## Running or skipping setup in entrypoint

 You may want to set up app on each startup - like DB migrations, data seeding etc.